sc-ventures/cloudbreak-documentation/docs/autoscaling.md

 If you decide to disable autoscaling, your previously defined alerts and policies will be preserved.

 ### Defining an Alert

 After you have enabled autoscaling, define a metric-based or time-based alert.

 #### Define a Metric-based Alert

-To create a metric-based alert, perform the following steps.
+After [enabling autoscaling](#enable-autoscaling), perform the following steps to create a metric-based alert.

 > If you would like to change default thresholds for an Ambari metric, refer to [Modifying Alerts](https://docs.hortonworks.com/HDPDocuments/Ambari-2.6.1.0/bk_ambari-operations/content/modifying_alerts.html) in Ambari documentation.